sophisid/PG2RDF/README.md

-# PG2RDF: A Framework for Converting Property Graphs to RDF Using X3ML
+# PG2RDF: A Framework for Converting Property Graphs into RDF Using X3ML & RML

 **PG2RDF** is a framework designed for the transformation of property graphs, stored in Neo4j, into RDF representations using the X3ML mapping language.
 The pipeline supports graph datasets and enables structured data export in compliance with semantic web standards.